Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 }
 ```

-The above first half of the example code shows how a complex type that implements `INetworkSerializable` is pretty straightforward.
-Looking at the below second part of the example, you can see that the `AreaWeaponBooster` includes a `WeaponBooster` property that would (for example) be applied to team members that are within the `AreaWeaponBoosters` radius:
+The example code above shows how a complex type implements `INetworkSerializable`.
+The second part of the example below shows that the `AreaWeaponBooster` includes a `WeaponBooster` property that would (for example) be applied to team members that are within the `AreaWeaponBoosters` radius:

 ```csharp
 /// <summary>